Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

         alt="A violin plot of the total number of deaths over a full run of the model with the validated parameters" caption="A violin plot of the total number of deaths over a full run (i.e. till no people are infected) of the model with the validated parameters (discussed in validation section)" >}}

-It is evident that the product causes a statistically significant reduction in the number of deaths resulting from the various strains of the pathogen modelled by the system.

 {{< centeredImage
         src="/assets/content/model/meropenem_with_without.png"
         alt="A line plot of the total number of deaths over a full run of the model with the validated parameters" caption="A line plot of the total number of deaths over a full run of the model with the validated parameters" >}}

-It is again evident that the product causes a statistically significant reduction in the number of people infected with a strain of the pathogen resistant to meropenem - the drug resistance detect by our product.
+It is again evident that the product causes a statistically significant reduction in the number of deaths due to and the number of people infected with a strain of the pathogen resistant to meropenem - the drug resistance detect by our product.

 ### Interactive web model